LouisGaravaglia/iTranslate/README.md

 **Stretch Goals**

 * Having user profiles where a user can update a translation to be
 * Imbed music videos of the songs using YouTube’s API.
+(ACHEIVED - Though after feedback received, a song preview feature seemed more practical for figuring out which track to pick, rather than listening to the whole song on YouTube.
+So, using Spotify's preview_url a user can now preview a song when hovering over it).
 * Implement a typeahead searchbar.

 **Initial Project Roadmap**